 1991-2000: A Decade of Growth, A Future of Leadership

 This first decade of robust, innovative programming set the stage for a future of healthy growth for both NCGS and its member schools.
-The organization was also forward-thinking from the outset by expanding membership to the two remaining all-girls public schools in the country and international schools during its first two years.
+The organization was also forward-thinking from the outset by expanding and broadening membership to include all-girls public schools and international schools during its first two years.

 Within a decade, girls’ schools were enjoying a renaissance.
 Increasing numbers of parents, students, educators, and policy-makers came to recognize the benefits of girl-centered education.

 As NCGS approached its 10th anniversary, girls’ schools continued to experience growth and strength.
 NCGS continued to expand its membership, advocate for all-girls education in the media, and provide girls’ schools around the world with quality professional development and networking opportunities.

 This decade also saw a renewed focus on research on girls’ schools, including the publication of the Goodman Research Group Study of girls’ school alumnae and research by Dr. Linda Sax at UCLA on graduates of girls’ schools and the transition to college.
 Both studies affirmed the benefits of girls’ schools.
 NCGS continued to convene regional and national professional development opportunities for member schools.
 Financial literacy, STEM, and global education were three key themes in NCGS programming during these years.